nalquas/vokey/README.md

 The goal is to have an easily manageable service executing macros when voice commands are spoken.
 The planned use case is gaming - Imagine flying a spaceship and just being able to command your vessel by speech.

-Vokey is intended for use on Linux systems with Pulseaudio.
+Vokey is intended for use on Linux systems with Pulseaudio and X11.

 ## Usage
 Vokey is split into two sub-programs.